Here’s everything you need to know for the November 8, 2022 election in Monterey County.

 Vote In Person

 No form of ID is needed to cast your vote in person.
 You are not required to bring your Vote-by-Mail ballot to your polling location if you prefer to cast your ballot in person, but it is highly encouraged.
 Click here for a list of polling places.
-Click here for a list of Early Voting Centers.
+Click here to look up your polling location.

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.For accessibility questions, call (831) 796-1499 or visit https://www.montereycountyelections.us/vote-by-mail/